KUL236/Kul236/README.md

 # 💫 About Me:
-I am currently participating in hackathon and exploring my knowledge criteria
+I am currently participating in hackathons and enhance my learning criteria

 ## 🌐 Social media